 Cloud computing

+Cloud management system

 LTOS access

 Where "VO access” means the traditional access mode with dedicated agreements between resource providers and the VO.
-The LTOS can be other services3.4Integration of new services in the platform
+The LTOS platform can be integrated as a component with other services, as described in section 3.4, platforms and virtual research environment, for example to provide a “trial” access to the service.

+Integration of new services in the platform

-As described in previous sections the LTOS platform has developed a user registration and management process and associated a pre-allocated pool of resources.
+As described in previous sections, the LTOS platform has developed a user registration and management process and associated a pre-allocated pool of resources.
 The link between the users and the resources are the science gateways or other services that can help users in easily use the resources.

-The requirements for the (called SG for simplicity) are the following:
+The requirements for the science gateways and other services (called SG for simplicity) are the following:

 The SG must authenticate the users through the LTOS platform, using access.egi.eu